kyle-tennison/Magnetite/under-the-hood.md

 The goal of meshing is to turn our 2D model into Nodes and Elements.
 Nodes are effectively just points (with some extra metadata), and elements are triangles made from three Nodes.
 Thats not bad, is it?

 Magnetite supports both CSV inputs and SVG inputs.
 In both cases, the desired end result is a vector of vectors of Nodes.
 We need a vector of vectors because we need a way to differentiate between external geometry and internal geometry.
-Because we know that there's only ever going to be one external geometry, we can reserve the 0th index of this vector of vectors for the collection of vertices defined in the outer geometry; all of the following indices will be filled by internal geometry.
+Because we know that there's only ever going to be one external geometry, we can reserve the $0^{th}$ index of this vector of vectors for the collection of vertices defined in the outer geometry; all of the following indices will be filled by internal geometry.

 Once we've established the nodes in the model, we can translate them into a `.geo` file.
 This will serve as the input to `Gmsh`.
 There is a [Gmsh SDK for Rust](https://docs.rs/gmsh-sys/latest/gmsh_sys/), but this method had the benefit of debugging the .geo file at will.
-At some point, I may switch to this method as it's objectively better.
+At some point, I may switch to this better method.

 With the `.geo` file in hand, we can run `gmsh geom.geo -2 -o geom.msh` to get our `geom.msh`.
 Simple enough!